Analysis | What Jan. 6 filings suggest about Dec. 19 and Trump’s ‘will be wild!’

 Here I’ll note how the method of determining the importance of dates is influenced by how and what the Justice Department presents.
 The documents include ones charging members of both the Oath Keepers and the Proud Boys as parts of conspiracies.
 Therefore, they include more communications between members of those groups to show how the conspiracy allegedly arose.
 As another example of how this works, Dec.
 12 also spikes because the Oath Keepers held a training in North Carolina that day, something that’s mentioned more than once in charging documents.

-But of course, there are other times that the date is mentioned that are more to our point.
-Such as a Facebook post cited in documents related to the arrest of Micajah Jackson.
+But, of course, there are other times that the date is mentioned that are more to our point.
+Such as in a Facebook post cited in documents related to the arrest of Micajah Jackson.

 Then we get to Dec.
 19.